wchristinaa/ProgrammingProjects/README.md

 # Programming Project #1: Vending Machine
-(Now renamed to Gachany, the Gacha game)
+(Now renamed to Gachnya, the Gacha game)
 Graphic based simulation in which you purchase something from a Gacha Machine

 ## GUI Image #1: start screen